-At one time this may have been to avoid depressions or merely to avoid the costs associated with hauling off the waste.
-However, as it ought to be obvious now that less material is needed to avoid depressions and as the parcel to the east has been used in recent years for dumping waste material and as not all of the modern graves possess this feature, this practice may have taken the form of an elective custom.
-Grave mounding is also a feature at the predominantly African-American Miller cemetery near Jenks Branch (west of the Balcones fault) but is not present at the African-American Shiloh cemetery south of Brushy Creek near Hutto (east of the Balcones fault) and while this author does not claim to be a definitive source on the subject, mounding does not appear to be a common feature among non-African-American graves west of the fault.
+At one time, this may have been to avoid depressions or merely to avoid the costs associated with hauling off the waste.
+However, as it ought to be obvious now that less material is needed to prevent depressions and as the parcel to the east has been used in recent years for dumping waste material.
+As not all modern graves possess this feature, this practice may have taken the form of an elective custom.
+Grave mounding is also a feature at the predominantly African-American Miller cemetery near Jenks Branch (west of the Balcones fault) but is not present at the African-American Shiloh cemetery south of Brushy Creek near Hutto (east of the Balcones fault), and while this author does not claim to be a definitive source on the subject, mounding does not appear to be a common feature among non-African-American graves west of the fault.

 As mentioned previously, there are some small family sections, demarcated with concrete curbing, brick, or rock.
 Some individual and coupled graves are demarcated with brick, rock, cut limestone, or garden fencing.
 Some sections and graves have been scraped at some time in the past to remove vegetation, a practice noted by Terry Jordan as cultural .
 Some have been covered with gravel.
 In the case of one grave, the mound was covered with a vegetative barrier sheet followed by cinder rock .

 This author has visited the cemetery the day after a cemetery association meeting and cleaning event and therefore has been afforded an opportunity to observe the results.